asymmetric/nickel/rfcs/004-typechecking.md

 }
 ```

-TypedRacket is another example a gradually typed language that departs from the
+TypedRacket is an example of a gradually typed language that departs from the
-original design and which requires explicit contract annotations.
+original design and which requires explicit contract annotations, as Nickel
+does.

 ### Summary